speced/spec-dfn-contract/README.md

 This document defines the Definitions Contract for technical specifications; known herein as _the contract_.

-The contract standardizes definitions (i.e., `<dfn>` or `h1`-`h6` elements) and corresponding attributes and values are marked-up.
+The contract standardizes the concept of "definitions" provided by certain elements (i.e., `<dfn>` or `h1`-`h6` elements) and the corresponding attributes and values that provide necessary metadata about them.

-Specifications that conform to the contract can unambiguously cross-reference each others' definitions.
-This is done through with the aid of reference database, which can be built by processing definitions that conform to this document.
+Specifications that conform to the contract can unambiguously cross-reference each other's definitions.
+This is done with the aid of a reference database, which can be built by processing definitions that conform to this document.

 ## Some examples